DringoK/kissPhoto/README.md

 * The viewer treats movie clips like moving photos (like in Harry Potter's newspapers ;-)
 * zoom in/out pictures and videoclips

-* runnable on all PC platforms which support JavaFX
+* runnable on all PC platforms which support JavaFX, native installations for Windows and Debian
 * optional seamless vlc support: play virtually all playable files if vlc is installed on the system additionally